Tulsa District awards construction contract for embankment repair in LeFlore County Oklahoma

-Aerial image of a tow pushing barges through the lock at W D Mayo Lock and Dam 14, November 2, 2016.
 The Tulsa District, U.S. Army Corps of Engineers awarded a construction contract to RKE Contractors of Dexter, Missouri, Sept.
+20, for work at W. D. Mayo Lock & Dam 14.

-20, for embankment repairs on the Cherokee Chute.
+Tulsa District awarded the $4,637,335.35 contract to perform embankment repairs on Cherokee Chute in LeFlore County, Oklahoma.

+W. D. Mayo Lock & Dam 14 is the first of five Tulsa District maintained and operated locks and dams in Oklahoma on the McClellan-Kerr Arkansas River Navigation System.
+The MKARNS is a 425-mile marine highway that enables river navigation from the Mississippi River to Oklahoma.

 |Date Taken: